 Since it was first published over 50 years ago, The John Nix Farm Management Pocketbook has become the most widely used and most trusted agricultural costing book in the UK.
 The John Nix Farm Management Pocketbook is now on its 50th Edition, and is the longest running costings book in the industry.

-If you have particular requirements for specific agricultural information research consultancy, please call Graham on 01664 564 508 to discuss how we can help you.
+If you have particular requirements for specific agricultural information research consultancy, or historical data and backdated book enquires please contact us.

-The Pocketbook 2020 Edition has all the topics as before all updated with 2020 figures, and also 2 new chapters covering whole farm costings and environmental and Emission data with new information and more detailed analyses to help with farm management decisions, understand farmer clients and to build credible evidence in academic studies.
+The Pocketbook 2021 Edition has all the topics as before all updated with 2021 figures, and new detail exploring greenhouse gas emission data with new detailed analyses to help with farm management decisions, understand farmer clients and to build credible evidence in academic studies.

 The John Nix Pocketbook helps you to: